Youth Track & Cross-Country News

 CROSS COUNTRY -- SEASON START AND END DATES

 The club cross-country season starts Monday August 22.
 The season ends Saturday December 3

 Cross-country is an outdoor distance-oriented "off-road" running sport, and in cross-country meets athletes typically race distances ranging from 1000 meters to 5000 meters (1 race per meet), depending on their age.
 Cross-Country is not track & field or a sprint-oriented sport.
 Cross-Country training and racing is typically done on grass and dirt trails (sometimes with hills), whereas track & field is done on a flat oval 6-8 lane track (and athletes usually race in 2-4 events per meet).
 In cross-country meets, each course is usually different (some courses are hilly while others are flatter).
 Whereas in track & field meets, each track is generally very similar/uniform (although the tracks may be different colors).

-There will be no practice on Thursday November 24, due to the Thanksgiving Day holiday.
+There will be no practices on Wednesday November 23 or on Thursday November 24, due to the Thanksgiving Day holiday.

 The last practice for the cross-country season will be Thursday December 1.

-The cross-country athletes will then have the option to continue training indoors the rest of the winter with the indoor track team at a discounted price.
+Cross-country athletes will then have the option to continue training indoors the rest of the winter with the indoor track team for an additional price.

 The team will compete in seven (7) cross-country meets from September -through- December.
 One will be on Friday and the rest will be on Saturdays:

 - USATF Junior Olympics Association Cross Country Championships (Northville, MI) on Saturday November 12